apache/airflow/docs/helm-chart/adding-connections-and-variables.rst

 Adding Connections, Secrets and Environment Variables
 =====================================================

-You can programmatically add Connections, Secrets and Environment Variables to your airflow deployment using Helm chart.
+You can programmatically add Connections, Variables and arbitrary Environment Variables to your Airflow deployment using the Helm chart.

 Connections and Secrets